 - Successive Subdivision Methods for transportation networks of images and other grid graphs with Michael Muskulus of the Norwegian University of Science and Technology.
+Technical Report.
 Spring 2017.

 Abstract.
 A variety of methods already exist for computing solutions to discrete optimal transport problems, but all of those methods are designed to work on abstract networks.
 We propose a new optimal transport technique, the method of successive subdivision, or SSD, as a way of leveraging known positional information to reduce computation time and complexity.
 We then compare the performance of a specific, multigrid-style SSD against some standard methods, and consider the scaling behavior of our software in order to acquire information about the method’s average complexity.
 Our results show that multigrid-style SSD is significantly faster than standard solution methods, especially for large transport problems.
 We therefore conclude that the SSD approach offers a promising way of using the structure of the embedding space to solve optimal transport problems more efficiently.

 - Topological models for 3-configurations with Arthur White of Western Michigan University.
 Fall 2014.

 Abstract.
 Models of geometries are desirable for verifying properties of consistency, completeness, and independence of axiom systems.
 We consider 3-configurations of order v (for 3 ≤ v ≤ 100) and replication number r, with necessarily v ≥ 2r + 1 and 3 | vr.
 For each of the 1345 such pairs (v, r), we find a topological model for one corresponding 3-configuration, focusing on Steiner Triple Systems and partially balanced incomplete block designs where possible.